Home HSE Articles What Is Safety Audit – Safety Audit Procedure

 The audit procedures follow five (5) simple steps:

-1. Prefer for audit: Here you will determine who will do the audit, the scope/objective of the audit, review applicable standards, and the result of previous audit.
+Here you will determine who will do the audit, the scope/objective of the audit, review applicable standards, and the result of the previous audit.

-Safety audit is a detailed and organized process.
-It could be time consuming and requires money but it is more beneficial at the long run.
+A safety audit is a detailed and organized process.
+It could be time-consuming and requires money but it is more beneficial in the long run.
 It also helps improve the overall health and safety performance and safety culture.

 Traffic violation – Reasons for violation and some traffic violations